KR1 Logo

 In general, we always attempt to provide exposure to and claim assets that KR1 plc may be eligible for and that give material economic benefits to KR1 plc and its shareholders.
 Historically, examples of this are the distribution of Kusama (“KSM”) tokens considering KR1 plc’s early investment in Polkadot (“DOT”) and the Company’s engagements with various other smaller projects such as Astar’s (“ASTR”) lockdrop or Phala’s (“PHA”) stakedrop.
 That said, to date, proper support for claiming many of those airdrops is often missing when utilising institutional-grade digital asset custodians or certain digital asset exchanges, as the airdrops require special transactions to be claimed or simply aren’t being implemented and supported by counterparties.
 Thus, it is sometimes impossible for KR1 plc to access or claim certain airdrops, which can be frustrating but, unfortunately, is the ‘price to pay’ for ensuring proper security of KR1 plc’s assets on the balance sheet.
 Ultimately, confirmation of whether a particular asset is accessible and owned by KR1 plc can be verified through our public announcements or the details of underlying holdings in the interim and annual reports.

 The Company does not currently pay a dividend.
 The Directors may approve the payment of dividends in the future if it is commercially prudent to do so and subject to the availability of distributable reserves.
-However, at present, the Directors consider that it is more prudent to retain cash to fund KR1 plc’s investment activities and that it is therefore not appropriate to give an indication of the likely level or timing of any future dividend payments.
+However, at present, the Directors consider that it is more prudent to retain cash to fund KR1 plc’s activities and that it is therefore not appropriate to give an indication of the likely level or timing of any future dividend payments.